 Within FarmQA Controller a map layer can be edited to match how you would like it displayed.
 This includes customizing which attribute to color based on, selecting an appropriate color ramp, editing the associated attribute ranges, and selecting dates and growing seasons to associate to the layers.
 See the instructions below for more details on how this can be done.

-- Login to FarmQA Controller
+- Log in to your FarmQA Controller account.

 - Click on a field containing the map layer you want to edit.

 - See these instructions if you need more information on how to add map layers

 - In the map slide out pane, click the Edit icon next to the layer name under the LAYERS header (pictured below).
 This will open the Edit layer image window.

 - In the Edit layer image window, perform the following actions:

 - Edit basic layer information: This includes things like the Name of the layer, and a Date/Growing season the layer belongs to.

 - Show labels: Toggling this option will determine whether labels are displayed on your map layer or not.
 If toggled on, you will be given the option to select which attribute to use for labels.